-- 7 of the 11 nursing prerequisite courses must be complete with a C+ or higher in each by the end of the fall semester, sophomore year
+- 7 of the 11 nursing prerequisite courses must be complete with a C+ or higher by the end of the fall semester, sophomore year

 - Minimum 3.0 CUM GPA

 The Department of Nursing annually admits approximately half of the upper-division (300/400 level courses) nursing cohort through the College Admission Pathway.
-Those wishing to pursue Nursing at Southern Connecticut State University will begin with a declared major in Healthcare Studies.
+Those wishing to pursue Nursing at Southern Connecticut State University, should select BS Nursing as their program of interest on their application.
+Students admitted to the university will begin with a declared major in Healthcare Studies.
 This program includes the necessary prerequisite coursework for the Nursing Program and optimal advisement towards the nursing application requirements (see Nursing Application Requirements section).
 Once admitted to the Nursing Program, students begin their final two years enrolled in the upper-division nursing coursework with a declared major in Nursing, along with those admitted through the high school admission pathway.

 - Applications for the Fall 2020 entrance is closed.
 The next application period will open on November 1, 2020 through February 1, 2021 for program entrance in the Fall 2021 semester.
 Please read the outlined eligibility requirements below.